by Kim Kay

 A good night’s sleep has never been more coveted than during these wild times – something which Dodow is undoubtedly banking on with its sleep aid setup.
 Essentially, Dodow’s sleep training system uses a light-based metronome – which trains an expanding and retracting blue LED light on to the ceiling – to teach users how to breathe along to it and as a result, fall asleep effectively.

-According to the company’s website, more than 850,000 people are sleeping peacefully thanks to this product, which is nothing to snooze at.
+According to the company’s website, more than 850,000 people are sleeping peacefully thanks to this product, which is

 Apple AirTag